You’ve got your head around the baby news and are out of the first trimester. Here’s what dads need to know about the second part of pregnancy…

 3. How your partner might be feeling

 If you thought the first trimester was the major one for symptoms, the second trimester has a few of its own too.
-Here are some to look out for:
+The good news is that any sickness usually starts getting better around now, but here are some other things to look out for:

 - Increased sex drive – whether it’s due to pregnancy hormones or increased blood flow to the pelvic area, she might be feeling quite frisky.